Top Tips for managing the board meeting cycle

 - The responsibility for final approval of the agenda always sits with the Chair.

-- The Chair can seek input from other directors on new or strategically important items that may require additional time within the Agenda.
+- The Chair can seek input from other directors on new or strategically important items that may require additional time within the board agenda.
 This could include information or issues that have surfaced since the last Board meeting that may have a bearing on the industry / company, items where more clarity is required, or items or issues that sit in the wheelhouse of other directors.

 - The Agenda will include items from the annual meeting cycle, strategically important issues and operational matters that the board is accountable for (e.g. risk & health and safety).
 The agenda should provide sufficient time to discuss these topics.